 152 women are vying to be in parliament while one is standing for president and six as vice presidential candidates, New Dawn reports.

 Macdella Cooper is the only woman vying for the presidency under the newly formed Liberia Restoration Party (LRP) which was certified by the country’s electoral commission.

-Ellen Johnson Sirleaf, who is the only elected female head of state out of the three in Africa, will end her two-term in office this year.
+Ellen Johnson Sirleaf, who is the only democratically elected female head of state in Africa, will end her two-term in office this year.